What is a Microsoft Regional Director?

 What is the Microsoft Regional Director program?

 The Microsoft Regional Director program is a global, invitation-only group of roughly 150 technology leaders from around the world.
 Despite the title, it is not a job at Microsoft.
-It is an award and recognition program for individuals who are known as trusted advisors, industry influencers, and community leaders.
+It is a program for trusted advisors, industry influencers, and community leaders who provide feedback to Microsoft and help others in their respective communities.

 Regional Directors typically bring a combination of qualities that are hard to find in one person: